- Great Malvern

 Yes, there is an onsite restaurant and snacks are available.

-Malvern Museum of Local History has not told us if they are fully wheelchair friendly.
+No, Malvern Museum of Local History is not wheelchair friendly.

 No, Malvern Museum of Local History have stated they are not pushchair friendly.